 Dictionaries

 Dictionaries are mappings.
 Elements are accessed by a key which may be of any immutable type.
-Tuples may used as a key, but in that case no elements of the tuple may be mutable.
+Tuples may be used as a key, but in that case no elements of the tuple may be mutable.
 Keys must be unique (no duplication).

 The key corresponds to a value.
 The value may be of any type, including mutable types such as lists.
 The dictionary consists of all key-value pairs.
 Dictionaries themselves are mutable and may be of any length up to the limits of the system.
 Dictionaries can be nested, i.e. the value may itself be a dictionary.